AnyLog-co/documentation/using ethereum.md

 * Use the following command to connect using the Endpoint:
 <pre>
-blockchain connect ethereum where provider = !provider
+blockchain connect to ethereum where provider = !provider
 </pre>

 * Use the following command to test the connection parameters and status: